krypton225/Competitve-Programming/README.md

 <br><br>

-This is a just competitive programming repo and each folder has its URL problem and its my solution.
+This is a just competitive programming repo and each folder has its URL problem and Its my solution.

 ### 🔗 Sites which I used in solving problems